ElnuraAyase/TestingJ1/rest_Assured_smoke_TNG.md

 - 401 = Unauthorized
 - 404 = Not Found
 - 500 = Server Error
+✅ 1xx – Informational
+These mean “Hold on, something is happening”.
+Rarely used directly by most developers.

+100 – Continue (request received, keep going)

+101 – Switching Protocols (e.g., upgrading to WebSocket)

+✅ 2xx – Success
+Everything went well — the request was successfully received, understood, and accepted.

+200 – OK (standard successful response)

+201 – Created (a new resource was created, e.g., after a POST)

+204 – No Content (success, but nothing to return)

+✅ 3xx – Redirection
+The client needs to do something else to complete the request.

+301 – Moved Permanently (URL changed permanently)

+302 – Found / Temporary Redirect

+304 – Not Modified (cached content is still valid)

+✅ 4xx – Client Errors
+The request had an error or was invalid.
+It's the client's fault.

+400 – Bad Request (invalid syntax or parameters)

+401 – Unauthorized (needs authentication)

+403 – Forbidden (authenticated but not allowed)

+404 – Not Found (no resource found at the given URL)

+409 – Conflict (conflicting resource state)

+✅ 5xx – Server Errors
+Something went wrong on the server's end.

+500 – Internal Server Error (generic server error)

+502 – Bad Gateway (received an invalid response from another server)

+503 – Service Unavailable (server overloaded or under maintenance)

+504 – Gateway Timeout (server didn’t respond in time)

 ✅ **JSON/XML Structure and Values** — Verifying that the response format (usually JSON or XML) has the correct structure and expected values.